s1Jh/osupp/README.md

 // TODO: Make this readme better.

-# notOsu
+# osu++

 Another open source clone of the popular circle clicking rhythm game, Osu!
 Written in C++, it tries to offer high performance and all QOL features you could think of.
-Written with hindsight in mind and designed to be expandable, notOsu is the perfect platform for not only playing, but experiments too.
+Written with hindsight in mind and designed to be expandable, osu++ is the perfect platform for not only playing, but experiments too.

 ## Building